Contact Congress: COVID-19 impact on afterschool programs

 - Include financial recovery supports for non-profit organizations and small business afterschool providers in any congressional stimulus package, including support of the WORK NOW Act (S. 3747) and the Save Organizations that Serve America Act (SOS America Act, H.R.
 6408)

-Will you ask your members of Congress to include these in stimulus packages?
+Will you ask your members of Congress to consider these in FY21 appropriations discussions and in the next Covid-19 stimulus package?
 TIME IS OF THE ESSENCE, please act now and urge Congress to prioritize youth in the Coronavirus response.